 - a.
-As a rule, the trademarks used by the Company in its ongoing activities are registered under the global AIG corporation; - is the registered trademark of the global AIG corporation, as is the trademark "AIG Israel 1-800-400-400", which the primary brand used by the Company for contacting its sales center. - In addition to the aforesaid, the global AIG corporation owns trademarks that are used by the Company in its ongoing activity, such as "Just Drive", "Safe Travel", and more.
+As a rule, the trademarks used by the Company in its ongoing activities are registered under the global AIG corporation; - b.
+"AIG Israel 1-800-400-400", which is the primary brand used by the Company for contacting its sales center.
+In addition to the aforesaid, the global AIG corporation owns trademarks that are used by the Company in its ongoing activity, such as "Just Drive", "Safe Travel", and more.